venkniv/Lion-King/README.md

-# Lion-King
+## The Lion King
-Text adventure game based on the movie Lion King
+This is a text adventure game losely based on the famous Disney movie The Lion King.